The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 Check out our previous post: 35 Words Every Cheese Lover Should Know (TERMS)

-The timeline on this post was mostly derived by Stuff Every Cheese Lover Should Know by Alexandra Jones.
+The timeline on this post was mostly derived from Stuff Every Cheese Lover Should Know by Alexandra Jones.
 It is a small book that I’d highly recommend every cheese lover and connoisseur to have.